EIE2-IAC-Labs/Lab0-devtools/README.md

 logged to the terminal, showing you what the script is doing.

-By looking at the scripts in the [./tools](tools) directory, you should be able to find the relevant section based on the last log message outputted.
+By looking at the scripts in the [./tools](tools) directory, you should be able to find the relevant section based on the last outputted log message.